xtuzil/PA036_ProjectDB/README.md

     mongod -version

 #### Windows
-Follow the steps desribed in https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/ including setting up the mongodb as a windows service.
+Follow the steps described in https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/ including setting up the MongoDB as a Windows service.

 ### Psycopg2